joshuar/go-hass-anything/README.md

 - Home Assistant will be listening on <http://localhost:8123>.
 - Mosquitto will be listening on <http://localhost:1833>.

+An example configuration for Mosquitto has been provided in `deployments/mosquitto/config/mosquitto.conf.example`.

+The Mosquitto command-line utilities (`mosquitto_{pub,sub}`) are installed in the devcontainer.

 ### ⚙️ Building

 > [!NOTE]
 > If you have not yet created an app, Go Hass Anything will build with
 > an included example app.
-See the app creation instructions below for details
+See the [app creation instructions](#-building-apps)
-> on creating and including your own apps.
+> below for details on creating and including your own apps.

 Use the following mage invocation in the project root directory: